HabibM02/Capstone/README.md

 False positives (51): Non-Liberal ridings predicted incorrectly as Liberal.

 # Next Steps
-I will delve deeper into expanding on the predictive analytics portion to take into account additional features such as demographic changes or voter turnout.
-I will also create another model for Anomaly Detection to see if there were any major shifts, and if we can try to anticipate such shifts in the future.
+I will delve deeper into expanding on the predictive analytics with additional models to train the datasets and test for predictive purposes.
+Based on the results of each model, I will conclude by choosing the model that I believe is best one for my selected dependant variable, which was chosen to Y = Liberal Win.
+The models I have chosen to test are, Logistic Regression, Decision Tree, Random Forest, K-Nearest Neighbor (KNN), and Naive Bayes.